 Today we are going to Review PRTG Network Monitor and see how it can be used to monitor Cisco devices and Windows servers.
 We suggest you download a PRTG Free (which is good to monitor up to 100 sensors for Life) and follow along as we setup, Configure and Review PRTG and its features.

 Network Monitoring is a very important aspect of network management for several reasons.
-For example, a network administrator can troubleshoot and resolve issues on a network by going through the logs generated from monitored devices.
+For example, a network administrator can troubleshoot and resolve issues on a network by going through and analyzing event logs generated from monitored devices.
 Also, network monitoring can help with detecting intrusions on a network such as the one caused by a worm that consumes most of the network bandwidth.

 Even though network monitoring can be done manually, it is usually easier and more effective to use tools that have been specifically created for such purposes.
 PRTG Network Monitor is one of such tools.
 It provides a lot of features like automatic network discovery, availability, health and performance monitoring, alerting and notifications, reports and so on.